-- Application for graduation must be made by the end of late registration in the semester in which the student anticipates to graduate.
-In order to qualify for a specific graduation date, graduates must have all program and course requirements completed. - All course work must be completed and a passing grade received before the student is allowed to participate in the graduation ceremony. - 3.
-A student must have attained an overall grade point average of 2.0 "C" to qualify for any degree or diploma awarded by Southwestern. - Only 6 hours of the last 30 hours toward a degree or diploma at Southwestern may be taken by transfer of credit (this includes all nontraditional credit and correspondence courses). - 5.
+- 1. Application for graduation must be made by the end of late registration in the semester in which the student anticipates to graduate.
+In order to qualify for a specific graduation date, graduates must have all program and course requirements completed by date indicated on their graduation application.
+This includes the receipt of all outstanding official transcripts with applicable transfer credit and any Credit by Exam credits.
+Degrees are conferred in the semester that all official documentation of completed requirements are received by the Registrar's Office. - All course work must be completed and a passing grade received before the student is allowed to participate in the graduation ceremony. - A student must have attained an overall grade point average of 2.0 "C" to qualify for any degree or diploma awarded by Southwestern. - 4.
+Only 6 hours of the last 30 hours toward a degree or diploma at Southwestern may be taken by transfer of credit (this includes all nontraditional credit and correspondence courses).
+Students may not transfer courses from another institution during their final semester. - 5.
 A student awarded any degree or diploma from Southwestern must have completed at least 25 percent of the credit hours required for the degree at Southwestern. - A student is required to have completed a minimum of 30 hours of upper-level credit to be awarded a Bachelor's degree. - 7.
-Students desiring undergraduate credit based upon examination must take the examination at least one semester prior to the semester of their graduation. - Before a final transcript will be released, the student must clear with the Accounting Office and Library, and an exit interview must be held with the Financial Aid Office and the Career Services Office. - 9.
-Students having lower than a 2.5 grade point average in their general studies composition courses (ENG 1113 Composition and Rhetoric I and ENG 1123 Composition and Rhetoric II) are required to take ENG 2213 Studies in Composition and earn at least a 2.00 in ENG 2213.
+Students desiring undergraduate credit based upon examination must take the examination at least one semester prior to the semester of their graduation and must complete the process to have the credit applied to their transcript before their degree is conferred. - 8.
+Before a final transcript will be released, the student must take the Core Exam, clear with the Accounting Office and Library, and complete exit interviews with the Financial Aid Office and the Career Services Office. - 9.
+Students must have a 2.0 grade point average in their general studies composition courses (ENG 1113 Composition and Rhetoric I and ENG 1123 Composition and Rhetoric II).
 Failure to meet this requirement will result in a student not being allowed to graduate.